Riau Islands, Indonesia: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types C and F. Make sure to find the necessary type.
-The vast majority of adapters that you can buy are simply plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and F. Ensure that you find the correct kind.
+The majority of adapters currently sold are just plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most areas.

 Power bank for devices